atlasgeeksrb/tokentarpon/README.md

 - GET tokens for domain tokens/tokens/:domainId
 - POST a query to get multiple token values /tokens/:domainId/values

-The last two routes, to get tokens and get token values, optionally takey start and limit parameters in the querystring for pagination.
+The last two routes, to get tokens and get token values, optionally take start and limit parameters in the querystring for pagination.

 ## Modifying
 Please refer to the LICENSE